recoverycompanion/reco/docs/index.md

 RECO addresses key challenges in post-discharge heart failure management by providing:
 - **Enhanced Decision-Making:** Doctors receive concise summaries, facilitating quicker and better-informed clinical decisions.
 - **Scalability:** The system allows for the management of larger patient volumes without overburdening healthcare providers.
-- **Patient Engagement:** Studies show and patients agree: the chatbot is easier and more straightforward than traditional forms.
+- **Patient Engagement:** Studies and patient feedback indicate that the chatbot is easier and more straightforward than traditional forms.

 ## Learn More
 View the detailed presentation on [SlideShare](https://www.slideshare.net/secret/FWIu2e4jjTyvmL).